 07 of 10

 A road trip across the USA sometimes involves countless hours of driving at night in the middle of nowhere.
 Or, it could mean a camping trip under the stars.
-Either way you're going to need to make a night-time pit stop, so why not use the break to take in those twinkling stars?
+Either way, you're going to need to make a night-time pit stop, so why not use the break to take in those twinkling stars?
 The GoSkyWatch Planetarium app is an easy-to-use astronomy app that lets you point your phone at the sky and discover which stars, planets, and constellations are above you.
-GoSkyWatch Planetarium is available for iPhone and iPad for approximately $3.99.
+GoSkyWatch Planetarium is available for iPhone and iPad.

 08 of 10